simon-brooke/post-scarcity/README.md

 The following symbols are bound in the bootstrap layer.
 It is anticipated that

 1. Most of the functions will be overridden by versions of the same function written in Lisp; but
-2. these implementations will remain available in the package `/:bootstrap`.
+2. these implementations will remain available in the namespace `/:bootstrap`.

 ### Values